-How Chip and Joanna Gaines Continue to Renovate Their Unbelievably Successful Empire
+How Chip Gaines and Joanna Gaines Continue to Renovate Their Unbelievably Successful Empire

 HGTV

-Still, years in, their financial instability was so ingrained that when a producer called saying they'd spied Joanna's self-taught work on DesignMom.com and were curious if she and her husband—now officially partners in their home renovation business—would ever consider doing TV.
+Still, years in, their financial instability was so ingrained that when a producer called saying they'd spied Joanna's self-taught work on DesignMom.com and were curious if she and her husband—now officially partners in their home renovation business—would ever consider doing TV, they were hesitant.

 "That's a scam," Chip insisted.
 "Don't call them back."

 Fortunately they did and in 2012, producers at High Noon Entertainment flew out to Waco to capture the moment Chip showed Jo the ramshackle houseboat he had purchased sight unseen, and then continued rolling as she moved past her dismay to help her eternally hopeful husband transform the trash into true treasure.
-Sensing they'd captured lightening in a (perfectly antiqued) bottle, they returned to film a pilot later that year as the pair set about overhauling their 100-year-old farmhouse.
+Sensing they'd captured lightening in a mason jar, they returned to film a pilot later that year as the pair set about overhauling their 100-year-old farmhouse.

 "That evolving business model was just the thing that pushed the concept of a Chip-and-Joanna TV show over the top," Joanna recalled in The Magnolia Story.
 "The folks at HGTV loved the idea of following home buyers through the process from start to finish, from selection through renovation, with a big reveal at the end when they finally saw the finished product."